fmenezes/localai/README.md

 # Step-by-Step Guide: Building a Local Chatbot with Streamlit, LangChain, Ollama, and MongoDB Atlas

-In this tutorial, we'll walk you through setting up a local environment to use MongoDB Atlas Search and local LLMs (Large Language Models) via Ollama.
-We'll create a simple chatbot using Streamlit, MongoDB, and Ollama, and demonstrate how to enhance user queries with context from chat history.
+In this tutorial, we'll set up a local chatbot using **Streamlit**, **LangChain**, **Ollama**, and **MongoDB Atlas Search**.
+This bot will leverage MongoDB's powerful Atlas Search capabilities alongside local LLMs (Large Language Models) via Ollama, allowing you to enhance user queries with context from chat history.

 ## Prerequisites
-Before we begin, ensure you have the following installed:
+Before starting, make sure you have the following installed:

 * Docker
 * Docker Compose

+> **Note:** For this tutorial, Docker is essential for containerized, isolated development.

 ## Step 1: Setting Up the Project

+### Project Overview
-First, create a new directory for your project and navigate into it:
+We’ll start by creating a directory for the project files and setting up our working structure.

 ```sh
 mkdir localai